Pop Culture Madness!

 1964 - Prometheus, a bristlecone pine and the world's oldest tree, at least 4862 years old, was cut down in Nevada.

-1966 - In a post-fight interview, Howard Cosell honors Muhammad Ali's wishes to no longer be referred to as Cassius Clay, making his new name more acceptable by everyone.
+1966 – In a post-fight interview, Howard Cosell honored Muhammad Ali’s wishes to be no longer called Cassius Clay, making his new name more acceptable by everyone.

-1986 - Rain fell a record 13 inches of rain in a single day on Sydney, New South Wales, Australia.
+1986 – Rain fell a record 13 inches in a single day in Sydney, New South Wales, Australia.

 1988 - Yo!
 MTV Raps premiered on MTV